aosabook/500lines/dagoba/chapter.md

 JavaScript, being a strict language, will process each of our steps as they are called.
 We would then expect the evaluation of ```g.v('Thor').out().in()``` to first find the Thor vertex, then find all vertices connected to it by outgoing edges, and from each of those vertices finally return all vertices they are connected to by inbound edges.

 In a lazy language we would get the same result -- the execution strategy doesn't make much difference here.
 But what if we added a few additional calls?
 Given how well-connected Thor is, our ```g.v('Thor').out().out().out().in().in().in()``` query may produce many results -- in fact, because we're not limiting our vertex list to unique results, it may produce many more results than we have vertices in our total graph.
-That could set us back a bit.

 We're probably only interested in getting a few unique results out, so we'll change the query a little: ```g.v('Thor').out().out().out().in().in().in().unique().take(10)```.
 Now we'll only get at most 10 results out.
 What happens if we evaluate this strictly, though?
 We're still going to have to build up septillions of results before returning only the first 10.

-And so we see the need for laziness: all graph databases have to support a mechanism for doing as little work as possible, and most choose some form of lazy evaluation to do so.
+All graph databases have to support a mechanism for doing as little work as possible, and most choose some form of non-strict evaluation to do so.
 Since we're building our own interpreter, evaluating our program lazily is certainly within our purview.
-But the road to lazyville is paved with good intentions and surprising consequences.
+But the road to laziness is paved with good intentions and surprising consequences.

 ## Pipetypes

 Before we dig in to the internals of the interpreter we'll spend some time getting to know the pipetypes that make up the core functionality of our system.
 Once we understand how each pipetype works we'll have a better basis for understanding how they're invoked and sequenced together.

-[
-  TODO
-  Talk about the inputs
-  and the outputs
-  up here
-]
+We'll start by making a place to put our pipe types, and a way to add new ones.

 ```javascript
 Dagoba.PipeTypes = {}                                   // every pipe has a type